Super Bowl Odds 2016: Who is Favored To Win?

 You Can Even Bet on Super Bowl Commercials

-One of the biggest reasons that the Super Bowl has huge TV ratings every year, is the anticipation of funny commercials.
+One of the biggest reasons that the Super Bowl has huge TV ratings every year, is the anticipation of funny commercials and Super Bowl Prop Bets.
 The price for this exposure continues to rise, as advertisers will be asked to pay close to $4 Million Dollars for a 30 second commercial.
 The betting options for Super Bowl commercials normally range from which ad will be the highest rated.